gwijthoff/texting/index.md

 ❧ James, pp. 198-221

-❧ Public By Default: amazing stories from publicly-accessible Venmo data, much like Henry James’s *In the Cage*:  https://publicbydefault.fyi/
+❧ [Public By Default](https://publicbydefault.fyi/): stories from publicly-accessible Venmo data

 ## wk 13  |  Apr 22, 24 | Henry James, **In The Cage** (1898)